hunterjackson/docs/source/redis.rst

     Key=EURGBP  Value={ "price": 0.7943 }

-We can prefix the name of the `Key` using the INSERT statement:
+We can prefix the name of the `Key` using the INSERT statement for Multiple SortedSets:

 .. sourcecode:: sql

-    INSERT INTO FX- SELECT price from yahoo-fx PK symbol
+    INSERT INTO FX- SELECT price from yahoo-fx PK symbol STOREAS SortedSet(score=timestamp)

 This will create key with names `FX-USDGBP` , `FX-EURGBP` etc.